Franklin Street (Chapel Hill)

 Franklin Street is a prominent thoroughfare in Chapel Hill, North Carolina.
 Historic Franklin Street is considered the center of social life for the University of North Carolina at Chapel Hill, as well as the town of Chapel Hill.

 It is home to numerous coffee shops, restaurants, museums, bookshops, music stores and bars.
 The street in downtown Chapel Hill is notable for its nightlife, culture, and regular festivities.
 The stretch of college-oriented businesses continues west into neighboring Carrboro, where the street's name changes to Main Street.
 Both streets are home to small music venues, like the Cat's Cradle and the Carrboro Arts Center, which were influential in the birth of Chapel Hill rock.
-UNC's Morehead Planetarium and Science Center, as well as the Ackland Art Museum are also located in this area.
+UNC's Morehead Planetarium and Science Center, as well as the Ackland Art Museum, are also located in this area.

 Geography

 The three-mile (5 km) length is divided into West and East Franklin Streets.
-West Franklin begins at the intersection of South Merrit Mill Road where Carrboro's East Main Street ends.
+West Franklin begins at the intersection of South Merritt Mill Road where Carrboro's East Main Street ends.
 West Franklin moves east-northeast through the town's historic business district to Columbia Street, where it becomes East Franklin.
 East Franklin continues the straight path through the business district, passing campus and then curving north "down the hill" through some of Chapel Hill's historic neighborhoods.
 East Franklin Street ends just beyond Ephesus Church Road, where it intersects with U.S. Highway 15-501 before Durham.
 Over time, Chapel Hill and Carrboro have meshed together to form historically charming communities that offer a wide range of activities and cultural experiences to enjoy.